 In the past, obstructive sleep apnea has most often been treated with a continuous positive airway pressure (or CPAP) device.
 These devices consist of a mask that you wear throughout the night.
 The mask attaches to a machine that pushes air into your nasal passage to help keep the airway open.

 CPAP machines are effective at alleviating the symptoms of obstructive sleep apnea — but only if you’re wearing it every night.
 Many people find that CPAP machines are uncomfortable to sleep in, so they don’t use them as directed.

 That’s why at Sleep Better Lexington, we prefer to treat obstructive sleep apnea with a simple dental device.
 It’s easy!
 The oral appliances basically looks and functions like an athletic mouthguard that you pop in right before bedtime.
 The device slightly adjusts the position of your jaw during sleep to prevent airway blockages.

 How Is Obstructive Sleep Apnea Diagnosed?

 At Sleep Better Lexington, we’ll have you fill out a sleep apnea questionnaire to give us some basic background about the symptoms you’re experiencing.
 If it looks like sleep apnea is a distinct possibility, we’ll then talk with you in person about your experiences.
 We may also provide you with a sleep screening you can do in the privacy of your own home.

 Depending on those results, we’ll either refer you to your primary care physician or a trusted sleep specialist we work with to have you take a sleep test at a sleep center.

 Sleep More Soundly With Obstructive Sleep Apnea Treatment

-At the TMJ And Sleep Dentistry Center of Central Kentucky, we understand that without quality sleep, it’s nearly impossible for you to feel and function your best.
+At Sleep Better Lexington, we understand that without quality sleep, it’s nearly impossible for you to feel and function your best.
 That’s why our goal is to provide you with personalized care and proven sleep apnea solutions!